Firionus/opengdtf/CONTRIBUTING.md

 In a second step, a high level representation is built from the low level one, piece-by-piece with fully validating APIs.
 To go the other way, a low level form is first created by hand-written code and then serialized with quick-xml and serde.
 The parser is hand-written based on roxmltree to enable more fine-grained error handling compared to serde.

+The layered architecture results in more scattered and repeating code but was chosen because a previous version combined parsing and validation in one step which resulted in very long, less readable code.
+Trying to do everything in one step while scattering parsing, validation and domain logic all over the place is known as shotgun parsing, an anti-pattern.

 ## Example File Tests

 ### Setup